Probate Forms Probate Registry Forms.

 Doing it yourself can save money especially on simple estates, but you still might want to consider using www.DIYprobateUK.com which makes the process very easy for straightforward estates.

-However, not all estate are as simple as they may seem, and the Executor is personally liable if they get it wrong, so if there is any doubt, you might wish to consider using our relatively low cost probate service.
+However, not all estates are as simple as they may at first sight appear.
+Bearing in mind the Executor is personally liable if they get it wrong, if there is any doubt, you might wish to consider using our relatively low cost probate service.
 After all, the costs can be recovered from the estate.

 Unless you have some expertise, we would certainly not recommend tackling any estate with a Trust in it, or where Inheritance Tax might become payable.
 Feel free to give us a call if you are not certain if the estate is simple or not.